This story has been updated.

-When learning about a civilization that existed in ancient times on the other side of the world, ancient Sumer can almost feel imaginary; when making and eating this stew, it becomes startlingly real.
+When learning about a civilization that existed in ancient times on the other side of the world, ancient Mesopotamia can almost feel imaginary; when making and eating this stew, it becomes startlingly real.
 As you and your kids enjoy it, think about the fact that you’re having a shared experience with people who walked the earth thousands of years ago.

 - What do you think they did every day?

 - Did they go to school, or did they have jobs?

 - What kind of toys did they have, and what sort of games did they play?